thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 ### Use Case

-Show articles based on a email domain, availdated by role and user authentication and authorization.
+Show articles based on an email domain, validated by role and user authentication and authorization.

 #### Basic Flow

 1. Insert email address
-2. Based on the domain of your email address you are routed to the right tenant ( example `blog.de` and `blog.com`)
+2. Based on the domain of your email address you are routed to the right tenant (example `blog.de` and `blog.com`)
 3. Login to the right realm on the Identity and Access Management system
 4. The articles are displayed according to the user role and tenant.

-The following gif shows an axample implementation overview of this use case on the local machine.
+The following gif shows an example implementation overview of this use case on the local machine.

 ![](images/very-basic-mulit-tenant.gif)